BestTimesToVisit.com Logo

 shopping

-Immerse yourself in the sensory explosion of the Chichicastenango market, a riot of color, sound, and scent.
-Look for intricately woven textiles, hand-carved masks, and local spices, but don't forget to observe the spiritual rituals at Santo Tomás church, a unique blend of Mayan and Catholic traditions.
+Experience the sensory explosion of the Chichicastenango market, a riot of color, sound, and scent, especially on Thursdays and Sundays.
+Beyond the tourist trinkets, look for intricately woven textiles, traditional masks, and local spices, and observe the unique syncretic Mayan-Catholic rituals at Santo Tomás Church.

 Semuc Champey's Turquoise Pools